Helliconia: Embruddock

-Shay Tal realises that vast amounts of knowledge have been lost over the generations.
-As she continues her research into the history of Embruddock, she discovers that during the hardest depths of the Great Winter, phagors ruled the area and enslaved humanity.
-Humans came to worship their oppressors, and their god Wutra is nothing but a distorted image of a phagor chief.
+Shay Tal, becoming obsessed with humanity's past, realises that vast amounts of knowledge have been lost over countless generations.
+As she continues her research into the history of Embruddock, and after communing with the souls of the dead, she learns that during the hardest depths of the Great Winter, phagors ruled the area and enslaved humanity.
+Shay Tal reviews some ancient murals and realises something about the depictions of mythology... the foreboding, simian Freyr; the calm, bovine Batalix; and the compassionate Wutra—yes, that humans indeed came to worship their oppressors—the icon of their god Wutra is nothing but the distorted image of a phagor.

 Shay Tal's main disciple, a woman named Vry, disagrees with this obsession with history and urges the academy to study the movements of the stars and think more about the future than the past.
 She and other students begin mapping the sky and determining the movements of the heavenly bodies.
 They calculate that the two suns, Batalix and Freyr, will soon begin a series of eclipses, an event noted in old records as an evil omen.

 Helliconia continues to grow warmer.
 New plant and animal species are appearing, human populations are growing and spreading, and phagor populations are retreating to colder regions – except for the great phagor army which continues its march towards Oldorando.
 The population of the city continues to increase.
 As the town grows crops and domesticates animals, the work of survival becomes easier, the people begin to take an interest in leisure and luxury, and the town's defences grow weak.
 The first eclipse occurs, indicating the astronomical beginning of the Great Spring and causing widespread panic.
 The people of Oldorando learn to domesticate and breed hoxneys, horse-like animals which have emerged with the coming of the Great Spring.
 The ability to ride hoxneys and use them to power simple machinery triggers a great societal revolution, and Oldorando expands rapidly.
 As the climate improves and people begin to travel more widely, the city's location makes it an attractive hub, and it develops into a trading centre.

 Observers from Earth, orbiting Helliconia in the space station Avernus, watch the coming of the Great Spring with interest.
 Among other phenomena, they follow the spread of the viral disease called bone fever, which inevitably strikes the human population at about the time of the spring eclipses, spread by the bite of phagor ticks.
 Although the disease causes severe suffering and death across the planet, it is necessary for the human species, because it causes its survivors to become adapted to the new warmer climate.